ultimate271/notes/dostoevsky/brothers03.05.md

 Dmitri leapt up with a sort of fury.
 He seemed all at once as though he were drunk.
 His eyes became suddenly bloodshot.

+#### About Katerina's money that should have been spent towards Agafya, which Mitya wants Aloysha to procure to Katya to give to Agafya herself
 “And do you really mean to marry her?”

 “At once, if she will.
 And if she won’t, I shall stay all the same.
 I’ll